diversable/maurice/README.md

     - remove | rm | delete [package_name]
     - update [?package_name]

+NOTE: Using partial commands also works with this CLI tool, so using a command like `gsn p up` will work the same as the command `gsn pkg update` and will update all packages; `gsn j ed` will work the same as `gsn jl edit` and will start up VSCode as well as start the Julia process in the terminal for you.

 Currently, the CLI functions include:

 > gsn (new | generate)

-_create a new environment & project structure; the CLI will ask for a project name_
+=> _create a new environment & project structure; the CLI will ask for a project name_

 > gsn (new | generate) [?script_name]

-_same as above: create a new environment & project structure; the CLI will ask for a project name if one is not provided_
+=> _same as above: create a new environment & project structure; the CLI will ask for a project name if one is not provided_

 > gsn jl

-_start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory_
+=> _start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory_

 > gsn jl (repl | run)

-_same as above: start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory_
+=> _same as above: start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory_

 > gsn jl (pluto | notebook | nb)

-_starts Pluto.jl, the notebook environment written in native Julia.
+=> _starts Pluto.jl, the notebook environment written in native Julia.
 If Pluto is not installed, gsn will install it for you._

 > gsn jl edit

-_open VSCode with the current directory, and start up a Julia process in the terminal for working / testing interactively as well; currently, VSCode must already be installed and on the the user's $PATH_
+=> _open VSCode with the current directory, and start up a Julia process in the terminal for working / testing interactively as well; currently, VSCode must already be installed and on the the user's $PATH_

 > gsn pkg

-_get status of installed packages.
+=> _get status of installed packages.
 NB: all commands default to current local environment for adding/removing packages, and fall back to global environment if not working in a project directory_

 > gsn pkg (status | list | ls)

-_get status of installed packages / list installed packages._
+=> _get status of installed packages / list installed packages._

 > gsn pkg add [package_name]

-_add a package from a Julia registry_
+=> _add a package from a Julia registry_

 > gsn pkg (remove | rm | delete) [package_name]

-_remove an installed package; defaults to operating on local project environment, and falls back to global environment_
+=> _remove an installed package; defaults to operating on local project environment, and falls back to global environment_

 > gsn pkg update [?package_name]

-__(update all packages if the 'package_name' is not provided, or update specific package in local environment if 'package_name' is given_
+=> _update all packages if the 'package_name' is not provided, or update specific package in local environment if 'package_name' is given_

-Using partial commands also works with this CLI tool, so using a command like `gsn p up` will work the same as the command `gsn pkg update` and will update all packages; `gsn j ed` will work the same as `gsn jl edit` and will start up VSCode as well as start the Julia process in the terminal for you.

 ---